raspy135/Qun-mk2/README.md

 ## POLYPHONIC SETUP
-The synth can be used as Mono or Quad tone if you have more than one device.
+The synth can be used as Mono or Quad(4) voice if you have one device.
+Please see "MONO/QUAD/POLY (Voice mode)" section for detail.

+The number of the voice can be increased if you have more than one device.
 Qun mk1 and mk2 has compatible sound engine.
 The voice number can be increased up to 16 (with Quad mode), by stacking up the synths.

 _Tested well with two devices, using more than 2 devices is experimental at this stage._